WeiShaoD/neuroimage-menu/docs/source/FSL/FSL_preprocessing.rst

 Like every good dish needs some preprocessing processes, Preprocessing is necessary for fMRI analysis as well. there are several steps in FSL are necessary for your neuroimage data:

+1 Inspecting the data

-1 Skull stripping
+2 Skull stripping

-2 Motion correction
+3 Motion correction

-3 Slice-Timing Correction
+4 Slice-Timing Correction

-4 Smoothing
+5 Smoothing

-5 coregistration and Normalization
+6 coregistration and Normalization

 We will operate them one by one.